Aenigma-Lab/pdf-watermarking-tool/README.md

 1. Open your web browser and go to `http://127.0.0.1:5000`.
 2. Upload your PDF file.
 3. Enter the desired watermark text and customize its appearance.
-4. Click the "Watermark" button to generate the watermarked PDF.
+4. Click the "Watermark PDF" button to generate the watermarked PDF.
 5. Download the final document.

 ## Contributing